Authorities ‘inundated’ by medical calls from massive college party - NewsBreak

 The unsanctioned Deltopia party began nearly two decades ago on the beaches of Isla Vista when it was originally referred to as “Floatopia.”
 Partygoers would gather on the beaches and in rafts and innertubes off the coast as part of the massive celebration.

-Several years later, Santa Barbara County officials closed off the beaches ahead of the party to reduce damage and littering on the beaches, stymie the party’s growth and pacify nearby residents who were unhappy with the yearly chaos.Stay on top of breaking news and weather with the FOX8 mobile app.
+Several years later, Santa Barbara County officials closed off the beaches ahead of the party to reduce damage and littering on the beaches, stymie the party’s growth and pacify nearby residents who were unhappy with the yearly chaos.10 injured as UNC fans celebrate Final Four win

 In 2014, riots broke out related to the party and dozens of arrests were made.
 In recent years, authorities have attempted to proactively curb the number of medical calls and arrests made through parking restrictions and educational campaigns to keep the party “local.”